BrianKellyCS/Arduino_MIDI_Controller/README.md

-# Theremin MIDI Controller Project
+# Arduino MIDI Controller Project

-This project transforms an Arduino Uno, equipped with two ultrasonic sensors, a Liquid Crystal Display and a button, into a Theremin MIDI Controller.
-Utilizing FreeRTOS for multitasking, this controller sends MIDI signals to a DAW (Digital Audio Workstation), creating musical notes based on the proximity of the user's hands to the sensors.
+This project uses an Arduino Uno, equipped with two ultrasonic sensors, a Liquid Crystal Display and a button, into a Theremin style MIDI Controller.
+Using FreeRTOS for multitasking, this controller sends MIDI signals to a DAW (Digital Audio Workstation), creating musical notes based on the proximity of the user's hands to the sensors.
 This README provides detailed instructions on how to clone the project, set up the required software, and operate the device.

 ## Prerequisites